MatthewVendette/Medchart_SBA/README.md

  * kim@test.com, pass: Password123

  ## Missing features
- There are three user stories I would wish to complete out if I had more time:
+ There are three user stories I would wish to complete if I had more time:
   * User registration
   * Search functionality
   * Graph functionality for all of a user's reports